 OLED TVs aren't as capable of as high a brightness as an LED TV, but they make up for it with the deepest blacks.
 As it's a newer technology though, OLED sets are often more expensive.

 There is one final choice to make, but it's entirely down to personal preference.

 There are plenty of curved TVs available on the market - most notably from brands like Samsung and LG.
 A curved screen is purportedly better to watch from a central position as the screen wraps around your field of vision and therefore remains constant for contrast.
-However, the viewing angle can be compromised when viewed from another angle, so in that scenario you might find a conventional flatscreen suits your seating arrangement better.
+However, the viewing angle can be compromised when viewed from off-centre, so in that scenario you might find a conventional flatscreen suits your seating arrangement better.

 There are also many other badges you'll see on the packaging of a new TV, with many of them specific to certain manufacturers.
 Some promise better image processing or refresh rates.
 Others supposedly improve pixel stability.
 It is very hard though to recommend one over the other without seeing them side-by-side.

 That's why we'd always recommend that, if you don't know exactly what you're looking for, you should check out TVs in a store that has many to compare alongside each other.